Alex3ha/CSCI596/README.md

 2. Build Steps:
     - Clone the repository
-    - OpenGL libraries
+    - Open CSCi596.sln in Visual Studio
-    - GLUT library
+    - Build the solution (F5 or Ctrl_F5 to run)

 ## Implementation Details 💡
 ### Stress Visualization